Yandex Cloud

 • Endpoint parameters → Connection settings: Yandex StoreDoc cluster.

-Specify the ID of the target cluster.
+Specify the target cluster ID.

 To make large collections (over 1 GB) copy more quickly, enable parallel copy in the transfer settings.
 Specify two or more workers.
 The collection will be split into the specified number of parts that will be copied concurrently.